 Creating Views Outside of the

-By default, when you create a new view from the Analyze page the view is saved in the
+By default, when you create a new view from the Workbench page, the view is saved in the

 To create a view under another schema, use the